 It took a while to get into The Grange Kitchen but I ended up as a Chef De Partie in the meat section and was introduced to Cheong's classic French technique and a myriad of Malaysian/Chinese flavours.

 As far as describing a food philosophy, these days I just want the most ethically sourced, local and fresh ingredients.
-I reckon my job is just to get these onto a plate with the minimum of fuss and let the produce shine.
+I reckon my job is just to get these onto a plate with the minimum of fuss and let the produce shine with technique driven attention to method and detail.

 Forget about chefs getting all the limelight for a moment, it's about the product and the producer these days for me.
 The chef is just a vehicle to get their hard work on the plate.
 If you grow your own food I am sure you will agree, you just want to cook simply and honestly to do justice to the amazing flavor that good produce exudes.